BerndiVader/MythicDenizenAddon/readme.md

 #### Attributes for dObject world:

 - world.allactivemobs
-  - Returns a dList<ActiveMob> of all ActiveMobs in the given world
+  - Returns a dList of all ActiveMobs in the given world

 - world.allmythicspawners
-  - Returns a dList<dMythicSpawner> of all MythicSpawners in the given world
+  - Returns a dList of all MythicSpawners in the given world

 #### Attributes for dObject entity: